fieldtrip/website/development/realtime/ctf.md

 ### Downsampling, channel selection, applying gains

 The most recent interface, called **ctf2ft_v3**, does everything that version 2 does but has the additional ability to downsample the incoming CTF data, apply the correct sensor gains, and write out only selected channels.
-This application is started like thi
+This application is started like this:

     ctf2ft_v3 hostname:port:flags:decimation:channels